linode/apl-docs/docs/get-started/labs/create-sealed-secrets.md

 ## Checking the Kubernetes secret

 The only way to see the values of the secret is to decrypt the secret.
 The secret values are stored as base64 encoded values.
-Open a Shell and run the following command:
+In the left menu click on Shell and run the following command:

 ```bash
 kubectl get secret secret-credentials -o yaml -n team-labs